-The Annie Louise Finney Prize, given by Dr. John M. T. Finney, Baltimore, Md., is awarded annually to that student of the College, who, in addition to maintaining a creditable standing in scholarship, has best exemplified in his character, conduct and influence, the ideals of Lincoln University.
+The Annie Louise Finney Prize, given by Dr. John M. T. Finney, Baltimore, Md., awards annually fifty dollars to that student of the College, who, in addition to maintaining a creditable standing in scholarship, has best exemplified in his character, conduct and influence, the ideals of Lincoln University.

-Awarded in 1922-1923 to Emanuel R. Ferguson, and Daniel C. Pope of the Class of 1923.
+Awarded in 1923-1924 to R. S. Jason of the Class of 1924.